-- Resources are as reported in the NI 43-101 compliant Technical Report titled "La Fortuna Project, Durango, Mexico, Updated Technical Report for Castle Gold" by Toren K. Olson, P.Geo. and dated November 21, 2008. - 2.
-Based on a total of 127 drill holes comprising 19,400 metres, including 121 original holes (18,885 metres) plus 6 twin holes comprising 515 meters - 3.
+- Resources are as reported in the NI 43-101 compliant Technical Report titled "La Fortuna Project, Durango, Mexico, Updated Technical Report for Castle Gold Reissued to Minera Alamos Inc." by Toren K. Olson, P.Geo. dated May 30, 2016. - Based on a total of 127 drill holes comprising 19,400 metres, including 121 original holes (18,885 metres) plus 6 twin holes comprising 515 meters - 3.
 Assays normally included silver as well as gold.
 However, in some cases silver values were not available and as a result of the inconsistency of this sampling resources of silver were not calculated. - 4.
 To the best of knowledge, information and belief of Minera Alamos, there is no new material scientific or technical information that would make the disclosure of the mineral resources set out in the foregoing Technical Report inaccurate or misleading. - 5.
 Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the Mineral Resources will be converted into Mineral Reserves.